ajay-bhagava/CS4342-A25/README.md

 6. Show confusion matrix heatmaps for model evaluation
 7. Display feature importance rankings
 8. Generate a bar chart showing the top 8 most important features

-## Results

-The program outputs:

-- **Accuracy scores** for both Random Forest and LightGBM classifiers
-- **Confusion matrices** as heatmaps to visualize prediction performance
-- **Feature importance analysis** showing which factors most strongly predict stress levels
-- **Visualization plots** for better understanding of model performance and feature relationships

-This analysis helps identify the key factors that contribute to student stress and provides insights for developing targeted interventions to support student well-being.